EasyAbp/Abp.SettingUi/docs/README.md

         }
         ```

-    Relaunch the applciation and see if the group names is correctly set
+    Relaunch the application and see if the group names are correctly set

     ![group-name](/docs/images/group-name.png)

 1. Use setting property file

-    Antoher way of setting group is use the setting property file, which is provided by the SettingUi module.
+    Another way of setting group is use the setting property file, which is provided by the SettingUi module.
 It's useful when you can not easily modify the setting definition, or you want to put the grouping information into one single place.

-    For demostration in this way, let's define a new setting:
+    For demonstration in this way, let's define a new setting:

     * `MyAbpApp.Domain` project - `Settings/MyAbpAppSettingDefinitionProvider` class